nasa-nccs-hpda/pytorch-caney/requirements/README.md

 # Getting Started

-In addition to the instructions below, GPU support is required to effectively run SatVision-TOA.
+In addition to the instructions below, GPU support is required to run SatVision-TOA.

 _NOTE: CPU support is limited and the author does not provide any guarantee of usability._